UCSolarCarTeam/Embedded-Test-Tool/EmVer/README.md

 ### Compiling

-You can use the `Embedded-Test-Tool/EmVer/makeall.sh` script to compile the tests, compile the Example source and then run the tests.
+You can use the `Embedded-Test-Tool/EmVer/emverTest.sh` script to compile the tests, compile the Example source and then run the tests.
 Directories in the root that are not `EmVer`, `mbed`, or `Example` are `TestSchemes` built for a specific board.
 Each `TestScheme` is to be compiled separately creating a separate `.bin` for every `TestScheme`.

 ## Running

-After compiling the source, a `EmbeddedTestTool.bin` will be created in the root directory.
+After compiling the source, a `.bin` file will be created in the root directory.
-Connect an mbed LPC1768 to your computer and copy `EmbeddedTestTool.bin` into the root directory of the MBED.
+Connect an mbed LPC1768 to your computer and copy `.bin` into the root directory of the mbed.

+### Reading the Output File

+After a test run has completed, an output file called TESTRESU.TXT will be created on the mbed, you can read the test results as is from the file.

+### Reading Serial Output

-To interact with the program, you will need to connect to the MBED's serial port, you can do this with [PuTTy](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+To get serial output from the program, you will need to connect to the mbed's serial port.
-PuTTy can be installed via `sudo apt-get install putty` for Linux users.
+The simplest way to do this on linux machines is using `cat /dev/ttyACM0`, you will need to  change the serial port accordingly.
+On windows you can do this with [PuTTy](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 Ensure PuTTy is opened with root privileges when running, you can then connect via serial.
 For linux users, the serial port is likely `/dev/ttyACM0`, for Windows you can check your device manager.
+Open up PuTTy and connect via Serial with a baudrate of 9600.
+You will need to find the port name in the device manager, the name is going to be `COMX` where is `X` will be some number, i.e. `COM3`.
-Once you are connected, press `ENTER` to receive output from the program, afterwards follow the onscreen instructions.
+Once you are connected, press the reset button on the mbed to start the program and receive output.